kgeleta/CHIP-8-Java-Emulator/README.md

 # CHIP-8-Java-Emulator
 CHIP-8 emulator wrote in Java.
 The main goal of this project was to better understand how CPU and memory works.
 Also emulators are super cool and I always wanted to write one.
-Note for future: Java is not the best language for this type of projects (no unsigned types is one but not the only problem).
+Note for future: Java is not the best language for this type of projects (lack of unsigned types is one but not the only problem).

 # Overview
 ![](images/pong.png)